copernicus-land/colourmaps-legends/README.md

 NOTE: in case of multiple layers/variables names should be distint accordingly to the specific variable represented e.g. 'clms_global_NDVI300-NDVI_v2_10daily.sld, clms_global_NDVI300-NOBS_v2_10daily.sld ...'

+## Machine-to-Machine (M2M) Access

+This repository is designed for machine-to-machine access with these features:

+1. **index.json files**: Each directory contains an index.json file that lists all resources with metadata
+2. **metadata.json**: Repository-level metadata for automated discovery
+3. **Structured filenames**: Consistent naming pattern for programmatic parsing

 ## Usage

 These colour maps and legends are used to standardize the visual representation of CGLS data products across various applications and platforms.